TheInspiredConjurer/Online-Questionnaire-System/Project setup.md

 ```

 #### Ubuntu / Windows WSL
-In Ubuntu is part of the `libpq-dev` library.
+In Ubuntu, it is part of the `libpq-dev` library.
 One can install it via

 ```shell
 sudo apt install libpq-dev